bvisness/dtrace2spall/README.md

       --fields strings   An array of fields preceding each stack.
 Valid fields: pid, tid.
 Any unrecognized fields will be ignored (consider using "-" for any such fields).
   -f, --freq int         The frequency of profile sampling, in Hz. (default 1000) -h, --help             help for dtrace2spall
+      --json             Output chrome://tracing JSON instead of the Spall format.
   -o, --out string       The file to write the results to.
-Use "-" for stdout.
+Use "-" for stdout. (default "-")
       --passthrough      Pass the input data through to stdout, making this tool invisible to pipelines.
 Requires --out.
 ```